 “Fuck me, he cleared it!”

 The buzz is a-building about Carrie Lofty’s What a Scoundrel Wants since the buzz-o-matic Ann Aguirre launched a viral contest to spread the word about Lofty’s debut with Kensington.
 I read this book a few weeks ago, and I have to say, Lofty set herself for a hell of a task: she took a legend with which most people were familiar, and a setting and time period that hadn’t been visited within the romance genre in a very long while, and placed a romance among characters who are so familiar and enduringly popular that readers who pick up this book may already have a visual for the hero in mind, whether it’s Christian Slater from Prince of Thieves, source of the quote above, or Harry Lloyd from the BBC version of Robin Hood.
-Or maybe you hear the name “Robin Hood” and think of and think of foxes, bears, and lions.
+Or maybe you hear the name “Robin Hood” and think of foxes, bears, and lions.
 No matter how Lofty describes Will Scarlet, her description may be overridden by the reader’s preference.
 Plus, how to handle the epic overshadowing potential of Robin himself?
 Can a secondary character in a legend that dates back to the 14th century be a hero?

 The story opens with one of the best first lines I’ve read in awhile: “Will Scarlet hated trees.”